5.56×45mm NATO: Ammunition capacity for weight comparison

-This request ultimately resulted in the development of a scaled-down version of the Armalite AR-10, called ArmaLite AR-15 rifle.
+This request ultimately led to the development of a scaled-down version of the Armalite AR-10, called the ArmaLite AR-15 rifle.
 During testing it was found that a 5- to 7-man team armed with ArmaLite AR-15s had the same firepower as an 11-man team armed with M14s.
 Also, soldiers armed with ArmaLite AR-15s could carry nearly three times more ammunition as those armed with M14s (649 rounds vs 220 rounds).
 The ArmaLite AR-15, officially designated Rifle, caliber 5.56 mm, M16, was later adopted by U.S. infantry forces as the standard-issue rifle.

 The following table compares the maximum ammunition load a fire team can carry to support five similar rifles (measured in box magazines of 10 kg):